Watch an F1 car face off against a rugby pack

 For me to be in the car with all these big scary guys trying to push me back is quite cool

 Obviously it’s for the footage as well, and if it creates great footage then that’s what everyone wants.
 But I think for me to even be involved and to be in the car with all these big scary guys trying to push me back, it’s quite cool.

 You got to hang out with the Bath Rugby players.
 What do you make of their fitness compared to yours?

-To me that's the great thing about sport.
-People say, 'Oh, what are you going to learn from them, their bodies and their training are completely different'.
-But you can always learn something, and I think any professional athlete has something to offer, whether it's a training method, a nutritional thing, or a psychology thing or whatever.
-So I'm interested to see a little bit about what they do, what their workouts are like.
-That kind of size that they have doesn't happen overnight!
+That for me is the great thing about sport.
+People say, ‘Oh, what are you going to learn from them, their bodies and their training are completely different’.
+But you can always learn something, and I think any professional athlete has something to offer, whether it’s a training method or a nutritional thing or a psychology thing or whatever.
+So I was interested to see a little bit about what they do, what their workouts are like.
+The kind of size that they have doesn’t happen overnight!